 - Crash or physical damage

-- Often resetting the RAM and CMOS or updating the BIOS could save you from motherboard laptop repair.
+- Resetting the RAM and CMOS or updating the BIOS could save you from motherboard laptop repair.

 As for advice – if you’re no expert in laptop hardware, but you know your motherboard has failed- Always go for a professional Motherboard Laptop Repair.